Analysis: UW head coach Jimmy Lake didn’t make flashy hires. But are they the right hires?

 So, suffice to say, Donovan, Brown and Cato should be driven to prove Lake made the right decisions.
 But, entering an unprecedented in-state recruiting cycle, can they beat national powers (and more established coaches) for four- and five-star prospects?
 Can Donovan maximize his personnel on a UW offense replacing starters at quarterback, running back, tight end, wide receiver, center, left tackle and right tackle?
 Can he effectively install an offensive system?
 Can he get his players to believe?

-Can Brown develop a Husky secondary positively teeming with NFL talent?
-Can Cato help junior Cade Otton reach another level, and elevate a young tight ends room noticeably missing departed standout Hunter Bryant?
+Can Brown develop a Huskies secondary positively teeming with NFL talent?
+Can Cato help junior Cade Otton reach another level, and elevate a young tight-ends room noticeably missing departed standout Hunter Bryant?

 One way or the other, those questions will be answered soon enough.
 But a head coach is only as good as his staff — and his culture.
 In 2006, Petersen empowered young assistant coaches who — to use Tadman’s words — were “dying to make a name for themselves.”
 In doing so, he transformed Boise State’s program from within.